 Regardless of social network, the access token will expire and you will need to reconnect your account under the following circumstances:

-- If the username or password of the social channel is changed: Changing your social channel username or password will result in that social network removing Buffer Publish's access to your account, because the original credentials that were used to authenticate the account no longer exist.
-To correct this, head over to your Publish dashboard and reconnect the channel immediately after changing your username or password.
+- If the username or password of the social channel is changed: Changing your social channel username or password will result in that social network removing Buffer's access to your account, because the original credentials that were used to authenticate the account no longer exist.
+To correct this, head over to your Buffer dashboard and reconnect the channel immediately after changing your username or password.

 Social network specific guidelines